Three Months In: Where the DOJ AI Litigation Task Force Actually Stands

 What This Means If You're a Deployer

-The fragmented state of federal action has a practical implication: do not change your state AI law compliance program based on the executive order.
+The fragmented state of federal action has a practical implication: do not treat the executive order as a compliance shield.

 The things that genuinely could shift in the next six months are narrower than the headlines suggest.

 - ●The Commerce report on state AI laws.
-When it lands, it becomes the roadmap for Task Force litigation priorities.
+When it lands, it becomes a roadmap for federal pressure and litigation priorities.
 If your state's law is on the list, expect elevated attention.

 - ●Congressional action.
-The only thing that can actually preempt state AI law is an act of Congress.
-As of April 2026, no comprehensive federal AI statute has cleared committee.
+The only thing that can actually preempt state AI law nationwide is an act of Congress.
+Until that happens, the patchwork remains operationally important.

 The Default Posture: Keep Your State Program Running